spotinst/help/src/docs/elastigroup/tools-integrations/rancher/rancher-versions-20-and-later.md

 Complete the [Spot Controller Installation Tutorial](ocean/tutorials/spot-kubernetes-tutorial/).

-That’s it!
+That's it!
 Elastigroup can now manage the underlying nodes of your Kubernetes cluster and communicate with Rancher.